antzkr/LUKS-Mount-Bash-Function/README.md

 The purpose is to make mounting and unmounting LUKS containers more convenient, without typing the long flags and options after each cryptsetup command.

-Only LUKS file containers / images can be mounted by this function (.bin). **Partitions are NOT supported**.
+Only LUKS file containers / images can be mounted (.bin). **Partitions are NOT supported**.
 Function can mount multiple LUKS file containers.

 # SYSTEM REQUIREMENTS